 Condition1– Foreign entity has secured a project from an Indian company; AND

 Condition 2– An appropriate authority has cleared the project; AND

 Condition 3– The project is funded directly by inward remittance from abroad; OR

 The project is funded by a bilateral or multilateral International Financing Agency; OR

 A company or entity in India awarding the contract has been granted a Term Loan by a Public Financial Institution or a bank in India for the project.

 If the above criteria are not met, the foreign entity has to approach the RBI for approval.

 - In case P.O. need to be set up by foreign Non-Government Organizations/ Non-Profit Organizations/ Foreign Government Bodies/ Departments, then such approval will fall under the government approval route, and such P.O.s are required to apply to the Reserve Bank for prior permission to establish an office in India,

-Thus, the above shows that there are many options available for foreign company registration in India.
+Thus, the above shows that there are many options available for foreign company registration.
 Depending upon the actual need of the foreign enterprise, an entry strategy can be designed and planned.

 We, at EzyBiz India, provide complete handholding in foreign company registration in India, whether it is in the form of subsidiary company registration or a Branch office or a Liaison office or any other entry strategy.